 - We were amazed to see the unfolding story of Hermmy, a young girl from one of our new church plants in Haiti come to Sick Kids Hospital in Toronto with a devastating heart defect.
 Unable to climb a flight of stairs without gasping, she is now healthy, thriving and growing tall at home, a normal girl who is very thankful.

-- We have watched Melissa Hull get married to David Kline, raise three children in Macau and carry on a vibrant ministry in a very challenging locale.
-We have greatly enjoyed the many visits that the Klines have made to Canada.
-We currently support the Glunt family in Chiang Rai, Thailand, who have concluded their first missionary term.
+- We currently support Brian and Rachel Glunt and their family in Chiang Rai, Thailand, who have concluded their first missionary term.
 They were busy learning the language and getting involved in a local church.
-While on home assignment in 2019 they will be connecting with supporters and preparing to return to Thailand this fall to work out of the new Community Center we are building.
+While on home assignment in 2022 they connected with supporters and returned to return to Thailand this fall to work out of the new Community Center.

-- We have had several people involved in longer Missions Trips, several months to more than a year (Kara-Lynn Ferguson, Kristie Korten, Rick Tyler).
+- We have had several people involved in longer Missions Trips, several months to more than a year (Kara-Lynn Ferguson, Kristie Korten, Caitlyn Sippel, etc.).

 Levels of Involvement